Areas of Practice

 - Fahey v.
 Federated Dept. Stores, (W.C.C.A., August 4, 2010).
 The petitioner filed with the WCCA a petition to vacate a stipulation for settlement on the basis of a substantial and unanticipated worsening of her condition.
 Despite extensive medical evidence in support of her petition, Matthew successfully convinced the WCCA to deny the petition on the grounds there had been little change in her vocational capacity.

 - Matthew has successfully tried many cases before compensation judges.
-For example he prevailed at trial where the petitioner was claiming 40.5% permanent partial disability due to chronic regional pain syndrome and 90% permanent partial disability for a consequential mental health injury.
-The total claim was for a combined permanent partial disability rating of 94.05%, which amounts to $437,332.50.
+For example, he prevailed at trial where the petitioner was claiming 40.5% permanent partial disability due to chronic regional pain syndrome and 90% permanent partial disability for a consequential mental health injury.
+The total claim was for a combined permanent partial disability rating of 94.05%, which amounted to $437,332.50.
 Despite prior findings that the employee suffered from work related chronic regional pain syndrome and that as a result he also sustained a consequential mental health injury, the compensation judge denied the entire claim finding that at the time of the second hearing the employee’s symptoms of chronic regional pain syndrome had subsided and that the employee’s consequential mental health injury was no longer contributing to his current mental health disability.

 - Matthew successfully defended a retailer against a petitioner’s alleged injury to his low back while lifting merchandise.
 The petitioner treated on the same day of the alleged injury and filed a timely report.
 The employer and insurer initially admitted an injury.
 Nonetheless, based upon the timeline of events alleged by the petitioner, and the lack of evidence of an injury on the security tapes, Matthew was able to convince the compensation judge that an injury never occurred.